 - 7.2 As outlined in Section 1, the site is within the sole ownership of the Ministry of Defence (MOJ), and is surplus to their operational requirements.
-Figure 1 illustrates the full extent of MOJ land ownership and the land available to accommodate allocation LA6. - 7.3 The balancing pond located to the southeast corner of the site does not form part of the developable area of the site.
-It is expected that use of the pond will continue to be required be required by HMP The Mount after the site is developed.
-However, this land will form part of the wider site and public space provision subject to further investigations and detailed design.
+Figure 1 illustrates the full extent of MOJ land ownership and the land available to accommodate the development at Local Allocation LA6. - 7.3 Whilst contained within the site, the balancing pond located in the southeast corner of the site does not form part of the developable area.
+It is expected that use of the pond will continue to be required by HMP The Mount after the site is developed.
+However, this land will form part of the wider site in terms of facilitating SuDS measures and public open space provision subject to further investigations and detailed design.

-Phasing and Delivery
+Phasing

-- 7.4 In accordance with Core Strategy Policy CS3: Managing Selected Development Sites and Site Allocations Policy LA6: Land at Chesham Road / Molyneaux Avenue, the site is scheduled to come forward for development in the second half of the Core Strategy period i.e. after 2021. - 7.5 It is expected that that the first housing completions are expected within 12 months of the grant of full planning application.
+- 7.4 In accordance with Core Strategy Policy CS3: Managing Selected Development Sites and Site Allocations Policy LA6: Land at Chesham Road / Molyneaux Avenue, the site is scheduled to come forward for development in the second half of the Core Strategy period (i.e. after 2021). - 7.5 The Council will require that when a planning application or planning applications are brought forward for the allocation they demonstrate compliance with this Master Plan and a comprehensive approach to the development of the allocation, including the nature and timing of delivery of community infrastructure and other planning obligations. - 7.6 It is expected that that the first housing completions are expected within 12 months of the grant of full planning application.
 The primary access for the development and for construction traffic would be from Molyneaux Avenue.
 Given the limited scale of development, it is expected to be delivered in a single phase.
 Further construction management details will be determined as part of the planning application.